-2025 DC Retirement at a Glance
+2026 DC Retirement at a Glance

 Stay up to date on capital markets and the retirement industry with our quick insights and information.

+Keep in mind that all investments, including mutual funds, carry a certain amount of risk including the possible loss of the principal amount invested.
 These views should not be relied upon as investment advice, as securities recommendations, or as an indication of trading intent on behalf of any other MFS investment product.
 No forecasts can be guaranteed.
-Past performance is no guarantee of future results.
+Past performance is no guarantee of future results

 MFS® does not provide legal, tax or accounting advice.
 Clients of MFS should obtain their own independent tax and legal advice based on their particular circumstances.
 This has been provided for informational purposes only, and reflects the current opinion of the author, which is subject to change without notice, as are statements of financial market trends, which are based on current market conditions.
 Past performance is no guarantee of future results.
 Integrated Retirement is not affiliated with MFS Investment Management® or any of its subsidiaries.